NovemberRain1023/14848/README.md

 # 14848
 CMU-14848-Homework
-This is the screenshot of finishing each lab.
+This is the screenshot of each lab.
-Thanks very much!
-They help a lot.